 13. I added the Virtual controller mappings, pressed Apply, but the game doesn’t recognize the controller

-First of all, make sure that you hide the physical gamepad (check out Preferences — General for that).
+First of all, make sure that you hide the physical gamepad (check out Preferences — Gamepads for that).
 Try to exit the game, apply the config, and then re-launch the game once more.

 If that doesn’t help, open reWASD Preferences, choose to Use Tray Agent and Enable autoremap on startup.
 Then you need to check your Windows Startup preferences.
 To do that, open Task Manager (Ctrl + Shift + Esc shortcut), press More details, open the Startup tab and make sure that reWASD is enabled, otherwise it won’t work.
 Once it’s done, open reWASD, turn remap ON and reboot your PC.
 When the PC is back on, wait till reWASD Tray Agent launches, don’t open reWASD manually.
 Then try to launch the game, and check if your controller works.